-David Levitt discusses the difference between self-righteousness and God’s righteousness and how we can apprehend and walk in it as a way of life.
+Discover the difference between self-righteousness and God’s righteousness and how you can apprehend and walk in God’s righteousness as a way of life.

 While I was going over a familiar scripture recently, I realized something about the righteousness of God that I had not previously understood.
-Even now, I know there is so much more about the righteousness of God to understand.
-How do you even define the righteousness of God?
-How can you totally comprehend God’s righteousness or apply it to your life?
+The word ‘righteous’ is thrown around a lot in Christian circles.
+But what is righteousness really?
+How do you even define or comprehend God’s righteousness or apply it to your life?

 This all started when I was listening to one of my favorite passages of scripture, Isaiah 11:1-5.